jessesquires/jessesquires.com/_posts/2021-11-03-swift-package-ios-tests.md

 ```

 This makes working with iOS packages much nicer, especially for non-UI iOS libraries where you never need to actually run on a simulator.
 This also simplifies running tests on CI.
 However, you still cannot build **and run** a Swift package on the iOS simulator.

+{% include updated_notice.html
+message="
+Reader [Bernd Rabe has pointed out](https://github.com/jessesquires/jessesquires.com/issues/158) that testing packages this way prevents Xcode from collecting code coverage results, which I have also noticed.
+You win some, you lose some, I guess.
+I do not know of any workarounds at this time.
+If you need code coverage, you will need to keep using an Xcode project.
+" %}